Boston University’s Most Notable Alumni

 21. Hideo Itabashi

-Hideo Itabash was the son of Japanese immigrants.
-His high school education was interrupted by his family’s internment during WWII, but he attended Boston University before being drafted at age 19 to assist the military as a translator.
+Hideo Itabashi was the son of Japanese immigrants.
+His high school education was interrupted by his family’s internment during WWII, but he attended Boston University before being drafted at age 19 to serve as a translator in the military.
 He went on to have a distinguished career in medicine.

 22. Nathan Azrin